angelromarco04/MyNotes/CS/OS/data/25_scheduling.md

 ---
 ## Non-Preemptive Static Priority

+- The `ready` queue is a priority queue.
 - Each process have a priority assigned (lower the integer higher the priority).
-- The process with hiest priority is assigned to
+- The process with highest priority is assigned to the `running` state.
+	- If there is a tie, usually choose by arrival time.
+- The `running` process cannot be interrupted nor removed (non-preemptive).

 ---
 ## Preemptive Static Priority